anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 set required by new successor versions, based on data about client use/support or similar.

+Where multiple versions of an extension are to be expected, extension authors should consider using formal versioning schemes such as those described and defined in [@?I-D.regext-rdap-versioning] and [@?I-D.regext-rdap-x-media-type].
+A> issue #61

 ### Backwards-Incompatible Changes {#backwards_incompatible_changes}

 With the current extension model, an extension with a